pycom/pycom-documentation/pybytes/integrations/amazon-iot.md

 # Amazon IoT

-Whenever one of your integrated devices sends a message to our broker, we republish the binary payload to the endpoint specified for its integration.
+Whenever one of your integrated devices sends a signal to our broker, we republish the binary payload to the endpoint specified for its integration.

 ## Integrate your devices